 You can learn more about team building activities in our podcast on them:

 The World of Work Project View

-There isn’t much to say about these really.
+There isn’t much to say about lightning talks really.
 In some instances it’s great to cover a wide range of things quickly with an audience, and these approaches will help you do so.
 The breadth and pace can be stimulating and engaging.
 At other times, with other audiences or other subject matter, there are huge benefits to more detailed and longer presentations.

-This post is a stub that’s based on our experience of attending a range of different presentations and networking events, there are no specific sources for it, with the exception to the PechaKucha sessions we linked to in the main body of the post. .
+This post is a stub that’s based on our experience of attending a range of different presentations and networking events, there are no specific sources for it, with the exception to the PechaKucha sessions which we linked to in the main body of the post.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.